-39.19 39.20 Subd.
+Subd.
 6. Use of standard financial aid offer forms and terms.
-Beginning with the 2028-2029 academic year, institutions of higher education that receive state grant aid must: 39.21 (1) use the financial aid offer form developed under this section in providing official 39.21 39.22 and unofficial offers, including paper, mobile-optimized, or other electronic offers to all 39.22 students who are accepted at the institution and apply for aid; and 57.25 stadents who are accepted at the institution and apply for all, and 39.24 (2) use the standard terminology and definitions developed by the commissioner for all 39.25 communications from the institution related to financial aid offers.
-39.26 Sec.
-10. [136A.0902] REQUIRED CONTENTS FOR FINANCIAL AID OFFER 39.20 39.27 FORM.
-59.21 39.28 Subdivision 1.
+Beginning with the 2028-2029 academic year, institutions of higher education that receive state grant aid must: (1) use the financial aid offer form developed under this section in providing official and unofficial offers, including paper, mobile-optimized, or other electronic offers to all students who are accepted at the institution and apply for aid; and (2) use the standard terminology and definitions developed by the commissioner for all communications from the institution related to financial aid offers.
+Sec.
+10. [136A.0902] REQUIRED CONTENTS FOR FINANCIAL AID OFFER FORM.
+Subdivision 1.
 General.
-The financial aid offer form developed under section 136A.0901 39.29 must be a form titled "Financial Aid Offer" which includes the required information under 39.30 this section with costs listed first, followed by grants and scholarships clearly separated 39.31 with separate headings, and the additional information under section 136A.0903 included 39.32 last.
-The form must be in a consumer-friendly format that is simple to understand and must 40.1 allow for each institution to customize the form with the institution's own logo, branding, 40.2 or other identifiers.
-40.3 Subd.
+The financial aid offer form developed under section 136A.0901 must be a form titled "Financial Aid Offer" which includes the required information under this section with costs listed first, followed by grants and scholarships clearly separated with separate headings, and the additional information under section 136A.0903 included last.
+The form must be in a consumer-friendly format that is simple to understand and must allow for each institution to customize the form with the institution's own logo, branding, or other identifiers.
+Subd.
 2. Cost information.
-The financial aid offer form must contain information on 40.3 the student's estimated cost of attendance including: -0 the student's estimated cost of attendance meruding.
-40.5 (1) total direct costs, including the totals for estimated tuition and fees charged by an 40.6 institution, including differential tuition if applicable, college or university-sponsored 40.7 housing, and food costs; 40.8 (2) total estimated other expenses, including estimated housing and food costs for students 40.8 who reside off-campus, and for all students, costs for books, materials, supplies, 40.9 transportation, and miscellaneous personal expenses; 40.10 transportation, and miscenaneous personal expenses, 40.11 (3) the academic period covered by the financial aid offer and an explanation that the 40.12 financial aid offered may change for academic periods not covered by the aid offer or by 40.13 program; 40.14 40.14 (4) whether cost and aid estimates are based on full-time or part-time enrollment; 40.15 (5) whether tuition and fees cover a set range of credits or are per credit hour; and 40.16 (6) whether the tuition and fees are estimated based on the previous year or are set for 40.17 the academic period indicated in accordance with clause (3).
+The financial aid offer form must contain information on the student's estimated cost of attendance including: (1) total direct costs, including the totals for estimated tuition and fees charged by an institution, including differential tuition if applicable, college or university-sponsored housing, and food costs; (2) total estimated other expenses, including estimated housing and food costs for students who reside off-campus, and for all students, costs for books, materials, supplies, transportation, and miscellaneous personal expenses; (3) the academic period covered by the financial aid offer and an explanation that the financial aid offered may change for academic periods not covered by the aid offer or by program; (4) whether cost and aid estimates are based on full-time or part-time enrollment; (5) whether tuition and fees cover a set range of credits or are per credit hour; and (6) whether the tuition and fees are estimated based on the previous year or are set for the academic period indicated in accordance with clause (3).